UMAprotocol/UMIPs/UMIPs/umip-13.md

 In the current setting, there will need to be a significant event that erodes confidence in Perlin Network and the token, at the same time where Binance is not operational for value on PerlinX to be used as reference.
 However this may pose a security issue depending on the depth of PERLUSD liquidity on PerlinX.
 This may be improved by listing on additional exchanges with genuine volume.

 Over time, as liquidity in the $PERL token migrates across platforms, this identifier can be re-defined to add exchanges, remove exchanges, or change the way that the price is calculated.
-Any re-definition would be done via off-chain social consensus by $UMA-holders, and ultimately reflected in the way that $UMA-holders vote upon the price of $PERLUSD when called to do so by disputers, or at settlement.
+Any re-definition would be done via off-chain social consensus by $UMA-holders, and ultimately reflected in the way that $UMA-holders vote upon the price of $PERLUSD and $USDPERL when called to do so by disputers, or at settlement.

 ## Implementation